 Today, with the advancement of computing prowess and technological breakthroughs, the implementation of real-world usage of biometrics came true through biometric technologies.
 Since the early 2000s, fingerprint technologies are applied in the security and human resource sectors, in specific use-cases such as high security access control and manpower tracking.
 During that period of time, Intercorp was the first company in Singapore to offer such services.

-Fingerprint recognition was widely accepted by the market and its adoption rate picked up swiftly, becoming the de-facto biometric trait.
+Fingerprint recognition was widely accepted by the market and its adoption rate picked up swiftly, becoming the de-facto biometric trait, resulting in many fingerprint access control products in the market.
 Its adoption success could be attributed to it’s straight forward concept that every human being’s fingerprint patterns are visible and unique, and the trust of it being a thoroughly proven method as it had been used in police forensic work for many decades.

 However fingerprint recognition technology is not without its flaws and restrictions.
 Due to its methodology of comparing ridges, valleys, arches, loops and whorls, its accuracy can be compromised when these attributes are contaminated.
 If one were to wash his or her hands and try to scan on the fingerprint reader, possible remaining water residues would affect the accuracy of identification.
 Genetic conditions such as sweaty palms would fall in such similar categorisation as well.